 - Executive Office for the United States Attorneys (EOUSA)

 Whether falling under federal or state law, child pornography crimes are serious and carry very long sentences, including possible lifetime mandatory sex registration.
-If you or someone you know has been accused of child pornography, speak to a criminal defense attorney in your area today.
+If you or someone you know has been accused of child pornography, it's critical to speak with a criminal defense attorney soon.
+An attorney can protect your rights and may be able to help resolve your case early on in the process.
+There are experienced criminal defense attorneys in your area who are able to help and will even provide a free review of your case.